 - Doctor of Philosophy (PhD) – Course Structure | Apply Now

-- Mr James HUMBERSTONE - Lecturer in Music Education
+- Mr Iain Hart – Casual Lecturer in Music Education

-- Dr Kathryn MARSH - Associate Professor in Music Education
+- Mr Adrian Kingwell – Casual Lecturer in Music Education

-- Dr Jennifer ROWLEY - Senior Lecturer in Music Education
+- Dr Tony Lewis – Casual Lecturer in Music Education

-- Dr Michael WEBB - Senior Lecturer and Chair of Music Education Unit
+- Dr Andrew Robson – Casual Lecturer in Music Education

-If you are applying for the Bachelor of Music (Music Education), you may need to attend a brief music education interview in addition to the principal study audition or other interviews.
+If you are applying for the Bachelor of Music (Music Education), you will be required to attend a music education interview in addition to the principal study audition or other interviews.
+Only applicants who have successfully auditioned will be invited for a music education interview.
+We will contact applicants if an interview is required.
 The Music Skills Test is also required.

 Information regarding your interview and a questionnaire will be sent to your nominated email account.
 You must bring the completed questionnaire to the music education interview along with a resume, references and other supporting material.